 In difficult economic times, despair can lead us to irrational thinking.
 If you think purchasing $20 worth of lottery tickets each week is a good investment, take a moment to consider the following odds: If you invest that same $20 every week ($87/month) into the stock market and continue doing for 20 years (even through rough economic times), you can REASONABLY EXPECT to have $55,000 or more to your name.
 That includes $35,000 in interest alone!

 Start today with $20.
 Add another $20 next week, another $20the week after, and you’re already putting $87 a month into savings.
 That’s over $1,000 a year!
 Couldn’t you use $1,000 when the car needs tires?
 The washer needs replacing?
 The kids head back to school?

 SAVE YOUR FINANCIAL FUTURE BY SAVING TODAY

-Have a great day!
+Have a great day (and save your money)!

 Do You Have Questions About Doubling Your Money?